Revised version february 2026

 The qualities of Choi should, in my view, primarily be seen as organizational and promotional aspects.
 With that, he made Taekwon-do great, which is certainly his merit.
 Over time, substantive and organizational changes have occurred, which have alienated many practitioners and his early supporters.
 Nevertheless, enough leading figures remained, and the ITF grew into a true world federation it is today.

-I personally never meet Choi, but there are many videos available on the internet showing him teaching his own example is actually very poor.
+I personally never met Choi, but there are many videos available on the internet showing him teaching, and his own example is actually very poor.
 You never see him teaching in a Dobok.
-His stances and techniques are extremely poor, also you never seen him performing any patterns, kicking or hand techniques.
-Actually It is mainly his stories and legacy that carry weight.
+His stances and techniques are extremely poor, and you never see him performing any patterns, kicking, or hand techniques.
+Actually, it is mainly his stories and legacy that carry weight.
 I personally believe Choi is not technically worthy of that status.

 By venerating Choi, you legitimize North Korea, which in my opinion is a mistake.
-Calling out ‘Juche’ after the 15th Tul is legitimising that oppressive regime.
+Calling out ‘Juche’ after the 15th Tul is legitimizing that oppressive regime.

 I suggest changing the name of the 15th Tul (JucheTul) to something else for example ‘Goryeo’, which is the name of the original Korea as a state.